mongodb-developer/SocialStats/README.md

 The tests currently test uploading a CSV file that contains stats about Tweets.
 The CSV files are stored in [tests/ui/files](/tests/ui/files).

+## About the Builds

+This project using Travis CI for continuous integration/continuous deployment.
+You can view the builds at https://travis-ci.org/github/mongodb-developer/SocialStats.